Codvanced/template-owin-net45/README.md

-# Template of Web Api in .Net 4.5 and with Codvanced IoC Framework
+# Template of Owin in .Net 4.5 and with Codvanced IoC Framework